 Electroconvulsive therapy, also known as ECT, is an effective treatment method used to address severe episodes of major depression, mania and some types of schizophrenia.
 It involves the use of a brief, controlled electrical current to produce a seizure within the brain.
 This seizure activity is believed to bring about certain biochemical changes which may cause symptoms to diminish or even disappear.
-A series of seizures, generally four to 12, given at a rate of two or three per week, is required to produce such a therapeutic effect (sometimes a smaller or larger number may be necessary).
+A series of treatments, generally four to 12, given at a rate of two or three per week, is required to produce such a therapeutic effect (sometimes a smaller or larger number may be necessary).

 Is ECT Effective?